rohitshe/TestXenkoRepository/manual/engine/asset-manager/serialization.md

 >
 >
 >
-> If you want to implement your own serializer, you need to inherit from `DataSerializer<T> (ref:{SiliconStudio.Core.Serialization.DataSerializer`1})` and register it with a `DataSerializerAttribute (ref:{SiliconStudio.Core.Serialization.Serializers.DataSerializerAttribute})` or a `DataSerializerGlobalAttribute (ref:{SiliconStudio.Core.Serialization.Serializers.DataSerializerGlobalAttribute})` attribute.
+> If you want to implement your own serializer, you need to inherit from @'SiliconStudio.Core.Serialization.DataSerializer`1' and register it with a @'SiliconStudio.Core.Serialization.Serializers.DataSerializerAttribute' or a @'SiliconStudio.Core.Serialization.Serializers.DataSerializerGlobalAttribute' attribute.